zedwang/angular-kindeditor/README.md

 angular-kindeditor
 ==================

-angular-ueditor is a prot of kindeditor
+angular-kindeditor is a prot of kindeditor

 The goal is to use kindeditor whit angular easier
 Demo